Skip to main content

 Main Appliance

-The Device42 Main Appliance (MA) is the kick-off point for all the discovery and insights that will proliferate through your environment.
-It is a preconfigured virtual appliance (built on Linux) hosted by the end customer, enabling full protection under the client’s data center security architecture and policies.
+The Device42 Main Appliance is the kick-off point for all the discovery and insights that will proliferate through your environment.
+It is a preconfigured virtual appliance (built on Linux) hosted by you, for full protection under your organization's data center security architecture and policies.

 Device42 operates with only five ports open to the virtual appliance: